sio/bash-complete-partial-path/tests/README.md

 installation are made.

-Because of unconventional command line implementation automated tests can not be executed on Windows.
+Because of unconventional command line implementation automated tests can not be executed natively on Windows.
 Thanks to recent developments ([ConPty]) that may become possible in the future - if/when Windows will be fully supported by pexpect.